vislyhq/visly-state/website/docs/selectors.md

 ## Passing arguments to selectors

-Selectors will sometimes need additional information to select the correct data.
-For example if you wanted to make a selector which returned a item with some specific ID.
-Visly State doesn't have any special support for this, however we can use higher order function to achieve this result.
+Selectors will sometimes need additional information to select the correct data, for example, if you wanted to make a selector that returned an item with some specific ID.
+Visly State doesn't have any special support for this, however we can use higher order functions to achieve this result.

 ```tsx
 import { state, useValue } from '@visly/state